cloudbase/garm/doc/github_credentials.md

   # ca_cert_bundle (optional) is the CA certificate bundle in PEM format that will be used by the github
   # client to talk to the API.
 This bundle will also be sent to all runners as bootstrap params.
   # Use this option if you're using a self signed certificate.
-  # Leave this blank if you're using github.com or if your certificare is signed by a valid CA.
+  # Leave this blank if you're using github.com or if your certificate is signed by a valid CA.
   ca_cert_bundle = "/etc/garm/ghe.crt"
 ```

-The double paranthesis means that this is an array.
+The double parenthesis means that this is an array.
 You can specify the ```[[github]]``` section multiple times, with different tokens from different users, or with different access levels.
 You will then be able to list the available credentials using the API, and reference these credentials when adding repositories or organizations.

 The API will only ever return the name and description to the API consumer.